Mietshäuser Syndikat: Sustainability and sufficiency

 Silke Helfrich and David Bollier consider the MHS an exemplary way of defending collective rights.
 An academic article claimed it is a means to reduce poverty and social inequality, supported by a report from BTU Cottbus which states that MHS projects pay significantly less rent than average.

 For Nir Barak, the projects are an expression of a broadly applied citizen engagement.
 Enrico Schönberg sees the potential for mechanisms in the MHS concept to be transferred into the societal realm.

 Judith Very finds the MHS to be a functioning combination of anarchist, direct democratic and Marxist approaches that has situated itself alongside the dominant perception of a "uniform capitalism".
 Bettina Barthel describes the use of the limited company by the MHS to decommercialize living space as "legal hacking".
 The MHS is for Ivo Balmer and Tobias Benet a success model.

 Kenton Card argues for the consideration of state funding to escalate the spread of the model.
 The Stadtbodenstiftung Berlin (lit.
-'City land foundation Berlin'), a Community Land Trust, describes the MHS as being idealogically aligned.
+'City land foundation Berlin'), a Community Land Trust, describes the MHS as being ideologically aligned.